Toyota C-HR review - Reliability and safety

 Other standard policy extensions include the three year paint warranty and 12-year anti perforation guarantee.

 If you’re a high mileage driver, then the C-HR’s relatively short service intervals of 10,000 miles are likely to be a little frustrating – many rivals will go twice as far between check-ups.
+However, Toyota Service Plans are available for customers to help spread the cost of scheduled maintenance.

 In this review